dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 vector calculus when you steep tea or when you make tye dye t-shirts.
 Every cook in the kitchen, if they're worth their salt, must develop some intuition of the gradient and laplacian.
-They just don't realize the knowledge that the analytic systems in their brain are enabling their mind to operate with.
+They just don't realize the depth of knowledge that analytic neurological systems in their human brain enable within their mind.
+Its simply a matter of perception and cognition to unlock within the mind what already exists in the brain.
 A chef has to work with particularly complicated chemical changes and, to do so, must visually *read* changing color gradient that identify visible phase changes marking the progression of a chemical reaction.
+From the level of neurological circuits to pathways, these analytic systems can be reverse engineered by the mind to enable streamlined cognition in the same way one accelerates graphics processing with a GPU.

 Natural philosophy enables the mind to curry metaphors from nature into our cognitive processes, so that we can reason about state, change and essence -- even in social systems where such dynamics do not manifest visibly.
 Math merely makes certain the epistemic structures corresponding to knowledge relevated to us by nature.

 Understand this and suddenly the ancient world's forgotten traditions of knowledge awaken again.
 Humans have always dealt with the same experience of reality and we have always possessed approximately the same level of intelligence.
 The only factor distinguishing the modern era is that we stand on the shoulders of giants, whose rationalist traditions pass down knowledge through literature that cannot fade from the world so easily.
-Still, the ancient world holds more knowledge that remains lost, so long as our arrogant perception of superiority persists.
+Still, the ancient world holds more knowledge that remains lost so long as our arrogant perception of superiority persists.

 <a name="art-the-good-the-bad-and-the-ugly" />